13 Effective Nonprofit Donor Engagement Strategies

 Recurring donors are the loyal stalwarts who give every year or month without fail.
 They cost less to acquire than one-time donors, and they give 42% more annually.
 In addition, they’re substantially easier to retain year over year than one-time donors.

-And over a lifetime of giving, recurring donors can contribute more than four times what one-time donors give.
+Over a lifetime of giving, recurring donors can contribute more than four times what one-time donors give.
 Three cheers for recurring donors.

-But soliciting recurring donations isn’t a set it and forget it proposition.
+But soliciting recurring donations isn’t a set-it-and-forget-it proposition.
 They need contact, communication, love, and gratitude.
 What they need is engagement.